-Nipple Necrosis: If there is any problem with the blood supply to the nipple (because the nipples have had to be moved as part of the surgery), this may affect the healing and even the survival of the nipples.
+Nipple necrosis: If there is any problem with the blood supply to the nipple (because the nipples have had to be moved a long way), this may affect the healing and even the survival of the nipples.
 In the worst-case scenario the entire nipple may die.
 Otherwise, part of the nipple may form a scab, which will eventually heal underneath.
 If you are unlucky enough for this to happen, you may require revision surgery in the future to address poor scarring or to reconstruct a new nipple for you.

-Skin and Fat Necrosis: If the blood supply to the skin is insufficient following surgery (which can be for a variety of reasons) it can necrose (die).
+Skin and fat necrosis: If the blood supply to the skin is insufficient following surgery (which can be for a variety of reasons) it can necrose (die).
 If this happens the skin will form an eschar (scab) which may need to be removed surgically.
 Dressings are likely to be required for a period of time and further surgery may be needed to correct adverse scars.
-The areas of skin most susceptible to wound healing problems following breast uplift surgery are at the 'T' junctions (where the vertical scar joins the nipple and where it joins the breast crease scar if one is present).
+The areas of skin most susceptible to wound healing problems following breast reduction surgery are at the 'T' junctions (where the vertical scar joins the nipple and where it joins the breast crease scar).
 If there is inadequate blood supply to the breast tissue (which is composed in a large part by fat cells) this too can die (and be replaced by scar tissue).
 This may produce areas of firmness within the breast.
 Fat necrosis may also result in discharge of liquid from the surgical incision due to fat liquification.
 Additional surgery to remove areas of fat necrosis may be necessary.
 If an area of fat necrosis were to become infected it would require further treatment with antibiotics or surgery.
 There is the possibility of contour irregularities in the skin that may result from fat necrosis.
-The larger your breasts and the greater your body mass index (BMI) the more at risk you are of this complication.
+The larger your breasts and the greater your body mass index (BMI) the more at risk you are of this complication).

-Changes in Nipple and Skin Sensation: You may experience either complete loss of or a decrease in sensitivity of the nipples and the skin of your breast.
+Changes in nipple and skin sensation: You may experience either complete loss of or a decrease in sensitivity of the nipples and the skin of your breast.
+If you are having free nipple grafts (where the nipple is completely removed from the breast and sewn back on) as part of your breast reduction procedure your nipples will lose sensation.
 Changes in sensation may affect sexual response or the ability to breast feed a baby.

-Skin Contour Irregularities: Contour and shape irregularities may occur after mastopexy surgery.
-Visible and palpable wrinkling may occur (and this is a particular risk with a peri-areolar mastopexy).
+Skin Contour Irregularities : Contour and shape irregularities may occur after reduction mammaplasty.
+Visible and palpable wrinkling may occur (and this is a particular risk with vertical scar breast reduction).
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility when there is excessive redundant skin.
 This may improve with time, or you may elect to have this surgically corrected.